 Aside from the food problem, despite the technological advances in developed nations, pollution’s negative impacts persist and threaten human health.

 On a global scale, human economic activities apparently cause climate change due to a continually increasing population that requires the extraction of more resources to supply human needs and wants.
-Raw materials that get processed and used reaches a level of obsolescence or loses its functionality due to wear and tear.
-These products eventually get disposed into the environment in the form of pollution.
+Raw materials that get processed and used reach a level of obsolescence or loses its functionality because of wear and tear.
+These products eventually get disposed into the environment as pollution.

 Pollution, once again, poses a threat to humans that, in time, can cause significant changes in the global population in the form of environmental catastrophes.
 But other issues arise due to population increase.

 In conclusion, human population growth beyond what the earth can take, and technological solutions are not the only contending issues that defines human survival.
 Overall, it is apparent that technology has its limitations.
 Technological innovations are only part of the solution.